 Finally, the FACES Clinic for immigrant and refugee families will serve as their continuity

 Participants will be required to do additional learning outside of the above electives, and to give a presentation to the medical staff regarding their global health experiences.
 Upon completion of the GHPP at the end of their third year, participants should have a greater understanding of international child health issues, preparing them for future opportunities in global health.

-Our Grand Rounds are held Wednesday mornings from 8 a.m.
-9 a.m.
-September through June.
-Topics vary, from the state of the hospital, to case conferences, to speakers brought in from other institutions around the country, and much more.
-Residents are expected to attend every Grand Rounds session, with the exception of scheduled off days.
+Our Grand Rounds are held Wednesday mornings from 8-9 a.m., September through June.
+Topics vary, from the state of the hospital to case conferences to speakers brought in from other institutions around the country, and much more.
+Residents’ time is protected to attend Grand Rounds.

-These same days, the senior resident morning conference, also referred to as intake conference, involves patient case presentations from residents that are currently on the inpatient wards.
-This conference is also attended by multiple faculty members, both from subspecialty services and from general medicine.
-These case conferences focus more on differential diagnosis and discussion, when compared to the intern case reports.
+Intake conference involves patient-case presentations from residents who are currently on the inpatient and outpatient wards.
+Faculty members also attend this conference, both from subspecialty services and from general medicine.
+These case conferences focus more on differential diagnosis and discussion.

-This conference is held once a month in place of noon conference.
-It is led by one or two of the third year residents and a faculty mentor, and often focuses on one particular case in which patient safety was at risk, or where harm occurred.
+This conference is held once a month in place of a noon conference, led by one or two of the third-year residents and a faculty mentor.
+The conference often focuses on one particular case in which patient safety was at risk or where the harm occurred.
 This conference focuses on systematic changes that can be made to improve patient outcomes.